 AG: Did you get the impression that the people you’d interviewed had used these objects as vehicles of remembrance of the Partition before?
 Or was your interaction with them the first time they articulated their stories through them?

 AM: It was generally the latter.
-If the objects brought across the border were monetarily valuable, like jewelry or educational degrees, people remember them proudly, because they were ‘precious’.
-Another thing people often did is spoke with pride about political events or leaders of the time.
+If the objects brought across the border were monetarily valuable, like jewellery or educational degrees, people remember them proudly, because they were ‘precious’.
+Another thing people often did is speak with pride about political events or leaders of the time.
 Say, if they interacted with Pandit Nehru, or saw Jinnah sahib, or heard Mountbatten on the radio, or had a clipping of Gandhi, or someone from their family had been in jail during the nationalist struggle.
 These were emblems of collective importance, symbols almost, and they always made a point to bring them out in our conversations.

 For instance, in an interview I once did in Kolkata, a woman who was 16 years old at Partition admitted to barely understanding why the country was being divided and why the family migrated from Chittagong to Kolkata.
 But, she did clearly remember the 1930 Chittagong Armory Raid led by Surya Sen, for two of her cousins were in the police service, and often discussed the case at home.